rackspace-cookbooks/rackspace_user/README.md

 # Requirements

 # Usage
-This cookbook checks a databag defined by node["key-updater"]["data_bag_name"] and creates a users and updates their authorized keys file based on this information.
+This cookbook checks a databag defined by node["rackspace-user"]["data_bag_name"] and creates a users and updates their authorized keys file based on this information.

 The following info needs to be in the keys file.